How to be a Regenetarian

 Regenerative agriculture is perhaps the most exciting frontier that will bring old and new technologies together to grow our food in a way that regenerates our planet and promotes a diverse, thriving and resilient ecosystem.

 I’m excited to see that more people are working to develop new technologies and grow food in a way that rebuilds the environment.

 Some of the most fertile lands of the past are now desert due to poor management of topsoil.
-Our modern industrial agricultural practices are burning through topsoil ten times quicker than we did in the past.
+But concerningly, our modern industrial agricultural practices are burning through this precious resource ten times quicker than we have in the past.

 Livestock can be used to stimulate the growth of grasses which sequester carbon, improve the environment and reverse desertification.

-Use of cover crops between row crops, letting the soil rest, minimising the use of chemicals and synthetic fertilisers, injecting animal waste into the soil all help to bring the soil back to life.
+Use of cover crops between row crops, letting the soil rest, minimising the use of chemicals and synthetic fertilisers and injecting animal waste into the soil all help to bring the soil back to life.

 How did we get here?

-Access to adequate food has always been critical to our ability to grow and thrive and many of the most ingenious technologies that we have developed revolve around obtaining food.
+Access to adequate food has always been critical to our ability to grow and thrive and many of the most ingenious technologies that humans have developed revolve around obtaining food.

 Around 1.5 million years ago, we learned to control fire.
 Cooking makes food easier to digest, and we can absorb more energy from it.